isuPatches/android-wisefy/documentation/nearby_access_points.md

 #### Via The Asynchronous API

-To get all nearby access points:<br/><br/>
+To get nearby access points:<br/><br/>
-<strong>Setting filterDuplicates to true will not return SSIDs with a weaker signal strength (will always take the highest)</strong>
+<strong>Setting filterDuplicates to true will exclude access points for an SSID that have a weaker RSSI (will always take the highest signal strength)</strong>

 ```java
 WiseFy.getNearbyAccessPoints(true, new GetNearbyAccessPointsCallbacks() {